The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 Odds and Ends

 While Mandarins are really quite cold hardy even in Midwestern winters, they must be afforded protection from the wind and should be provided with bedding that will allow them to rest off of the damp ground.
 Good straw works for that purpose as well or better than anything else.
+I often use clean pine shavings also.

 Some breeders prefer to employ a “wet brooder” rather than a conventional one because they believe that the availability of swimming water stimulates better feathering and superior overall health of the growing ducklings.
 Simply put, a wet brooder contains a shallow container for swimming embedded in the floor of the brooder so that the birds can enter it easily.
 Be sure to provide a hardware cloth ramp out of the water so that there is no chance that the little guys will fail to figure out how to get out of the water.

 Mandarin mutations - There is a growing number of Mandarin color mutations other than the White.
 The Apricot and Buff are just two that I have seen in person.
-Unfortunatley, they are available only in Europe at present.
+Unfortunately, they are available only in Europe at present.

 Virtually all the information given here can be applied to the Wood Duck, sometimes referred to as the Carolina Duck.
-Be reminded, however that the Wood Duck is a native specie in North America and as such is subject to state and federal regulation and licensing.
+Be reminded, however, that the Wood Duck is a native specie in North America and as such is subject to state and federal regulation and licensing.

 Lord Grey established one of the first wild flocks of Mandarins in the UK.
 Here he is shown feeding some of them out of his hand.
 This gentleman was one of the original sponsors of wild Mandarins in the UK This photo was taken around 1820 at his estate in Fallodon, which is located in the northeast portion of England.
 The photo demonstrates how tame even feral Mandarins can become.